Veluthil/My-DevOps-Journey/README.md

 2. **Jenkins:** Explore Jenkins, a popular tool for continuous integration and continuous delivery.
 Discover how to set up pipelines, automate builds, and streamline the deployment process.

 3. **Ansible:** Master Ansible, a powerful configuration management tool.
-Dive into automating infrastructure provisioning, application deployment, and maintaining consistency.
+Dive into automating infrastructure provisioning, application deployment, and maintaining consistency. (in progress)

 4. **Docker:** Immerse yourself in containerization with Docker.
-Understand the concepts of containerization, create containerized applications, and manage them effectively.
+Understand the concepts of containerization, create containerized applications, and manage them effectively. (in progress)

 5. **Kubernetes:** Dive into Kubernetes, the industry-standard container orchestration platform.
-Learn to deploy, manage, and scale containerized applications seamlessly.
+Learn to deploy, manage, and scale containerized applications seamlessly. (in progress)

 6. **Cloudformation & Terraform:** Explore infrastructure as code (IaC) using CloudFormation and Terraform.
-Understand how to define and provision cloud resources in an automated and repeatable manner.
+Understand how to define and provision cloud resources in an automated and repeatable manner. (in progress)

 ## How to Navigate